eizedev/AirConnect-Synology/.github/ISSUE_TEMPLATE/question.md

 ---
-name: Feature request
+name: Question
-about: Suggest an idea for this project
+about: Question about the usage of AirConnect-Synology
 title: ''
-labels: enhancement
+labels: question
 assignees: eizedev

 ---

-**Is your feature request related to a problem?
+**Is your question related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

 **Describe the solution you'd like**